Abdelfattah225/Embedded_Linux/Adminlinux_Task4/README.md

-# Admin Linux - Task
+# Admin Linux - Task4
 ## Toggle Capslock LED via Software

 Overview
 --------
-This repository contains a small C program that toggles the Caps Lock LED by writing to the kernel sysfs brightness file for the Caps Lock LED.
+This directory contains a small C program that toggles the Caps Lock LED by writing to the kernel sysfs brightness file for the Caps Lock LED.
 The program uses low-level syscalls (open, write, close) to modify the LED brightness node.

 Description
 -----------